vernjan/tech-notes/notes/cpp/README.md

 https://stackoverflow.com/questions/1759300/when-should-i-write-the-keyword-inline-for-a-function-method

+- **static**
-- **static** - function is only visible in the current file (different meaning in the context of classes - static works like in Java)
+    - *internal linkage* - function/variable is only visible in the current file (translation unit)
+    - lifetime is the entire program ("static")
+- **extern**
+    - *external linkage* - for global functions/variables, I'm saying it's defined somewhere else
+    - implies lifetime is the entire program ("static")
 - **inline** - this function will be defined in multiple translation units, don't worry about it
-- **extern** - use this variable/function name in this translation unit but don't complain if it isn't defined

 ## Stack